 The Panel Report will be provided to RHDC via the Graduate Research School.

-Feedback will be provided to the candidate within five business days of the Confirmation.
-Feedback should contain the Panel's recommendation to the RHDC of either
+Written feedback will be provided to the candidate within five business days of the Confirmation.
+The Panel's report will contain feedback on the substance of the candidate's research project, and the Panel's recommendation to the RHDC of either

 In cases where conditions are set, including a recommendation that the candidate be required to re-present either the written proposal and/or the oral presentation for confirmation, the feedback will include details of what needs to be addressed, scheduling and the next step in the confirmation process.

 |8.||Probationary candidate submits revisions / organises further oral presentation||Probationary candidate||Probationary candidate undertakes revisions, and/or additional oral presentation as per instructions from the panel report.|